 There is an experienced team of musicians teaching academic and instrumental music.
 Many pupils study more than one instrument and several pupils each year go on to study music at university.
 Some pupils study at Junior Academies and perform with regional orchestras and choirs.

-Outside the classroom the department runs an extensive extra-curricular programme.
+Outside the classroom the department runs an extensive extra curricular programme.
 During term-time and during the holidays our various ensembles have toured and performed nationally and internationally.
-Our academic and extra-curricular programmes are further complemented by regular concerts, including a lunchtime concert series which provides pupils with further opportunities to perform every term.
+Our academic and extra curricular programmes are further complemented by regular concerts, including a lunchtime concert series which provides pupils with further opportunities to perform every term.
 One of the highlights of the school calendar is the annual in-house Music Festival in which every pupil who learns an instrument, from beginner to advanced levels, takes part.
 This event culminates in an Awards Ceremony in which guest adjudicators have the unenviable task of choosing The Peterborough School Young Musician of the Year.
 Students are also encouraged to compete in other local and regional Music Festivals, at which they also gain considerable success.

 Instrumental and Vocal Lessons